alice-xiyan/HTAM/README.md

 </details>
 <details>
-  <summary>What did I in class</summary>
+  <summary>What did I do in class</summary>

-  1. My team and I formed the Tralalero-Tralala team and chose the injection molding process as our research object.This is our [**presentation PPT**](https://github.com/alice-xiyan/HTAM/blob/main/1021%EF%BD%9CInjection%20Modeling%20PPT.pdf)
+  1. My team and I formed the Tralalero-Tralala team and chose the injection molding process as our research object.
+This is our [**presentation PPT**](https://github.com/alice-xiyan/HTAM/blob/main/1021%EF%BD%9CInjection%20Modeling%20PPT.pdf)
   2. Since it is a four week project, you can also get full project information on our group github page: [**Tralalero-Tralala**](https://github.com/Tralalero-Tralala)

 </details>